swcarpentry/shell-novice/_episodes/06-script.md

 but they're invaluable for helping people (including your future self) understand and use scripts.
-The only caveat is that each time you modify the script, you should check that the comment is still accurate: an explanation that sends the reader in the wrong direction is worse than none at all.
+The only caveat is that each time you modify the script, you should check that the comment is still accurate: an explanation that sends the reader in the wrong direction is worse than none.

 What if we want to process many files in a single pipeline?
 For example, if we want to sort our `.pdb` files by length, we would type: